fvwmorg/fvwmorg.github.io/documentation/faq/FAQ.md

      MenuStyle <stylename> Hilight3DOff, HilightBackOff
      MenuStyle <Stylename> ActiveFore <preferred color>

-#### Why won't the StartIconic style work with {Netscape, etc.}?
+#### Why won't the StartIconic style work with some applications?

   The application won't allow it.
-This has only been observed with Netscape.
-When Netscape starts up, fvwm starts the main window in the iconic state.
-Netscape immediately issues another MapRequest, to which the window manager must respond by de-iconifying the window, according to the ICCCM rules.
-(Netscape can be persuaded to start iconic, however, by invoking it with the -iconic command line flag.)
+This has only been observed with Firefox.
+When Firefox starts up, fvwm starts the main window in the iconic state.
+Firefox immediately issues another MapRequest, to which the window manager must respond by de-iconifying the window, according to the ICCCM rules.
+(Firefox can be persuaded to start iconic, however, by invoking it with the -iconic command line flag.)